What is Black History Month and why is it in October in the UK?

-Sure, cramming a whole race's history into just one month in the year does feel a little insincere when a) we exist for the remaining 11 months of the year and b) Black people have been in the UK for much longer than we are often taught.
+Sure, cramming a whole race's history into just one month of the year does feel a little insincere when a) we exist for the remaining 11 months of the year and b) Black people have been in the UK for much longer than we are often taught.
 There has been a clear lack of representation in the history books and now academics are uncovering our untold history.

 To celebrate people host events at museums, galleries, schools, universities and within the community to give everyone a chance to learn more about how Black British people shaped the UK's culture and society.

 Why is Black History Month in October in the UK?